 A Ponzi scheme, also known as a Ponzi game is an investment fraud that promises high rates of return with little risk to investors.
 The scheme generates returns for older investors from capital paid by new investors rather than from income earned from legitimate sources.
 Companies that engage in MLMs aim at attracting new customers to make investments.
 If there are no new clients, the entire system collapses.
 MLMs are named after Charles Ponzi, who swindled investors over $65 billion in the 1920s with a postage stamp speculation scheme.
-Here are important details you should know about MLMs in West Palm Beach.
+Here are important details our white collar crime lawyers think you should know about MLMs in West Palm Beach.

 Common Characteristics of Ponzi Schemes

 Unclear Business Models